CSIS-iLab/india-states/_posts/2017-03-01-mandatory-installation-of-solar-in-private-schools-in-haryana-special-incentives-for-girls-schools.md

 ---
-title: Mandatory installation of solar in private schools in Haryana, special incentives for girls' schools
+title: "Mandatory installation of solar in private schools in Haryana, special incentives for girls' schools"
-date: 2017-03-01 00:00:00 Z
+date: 2017-03-01
-tags:
-- Solar
 states:
 - Haryana
 sectors:
 - Energy
 subsectors:
 - Renewables
+tags:
+- Solar
 sources:
 - name: NDTV
   url: http://www.ndtv.com/education/haryana-government-makes-solar-power-systems-mandatory-for-private-schools-1662842
 details:
 ---

 The Haryana government will require all private schools in the state to install solar power systems.
 Girls’ schools will be able to apply for a grant to cover the cost of the systems at a rate of $300 per kilowatt.